-Having good English punctuation
+Having good punctuation in English

-Everywhere from the workplace to writing emails, documents and even sending text messages, society will always endeavour to adhere to the social norms, that is, what we perceive to be correct.
+Everywhere from the workplace to writing emails, documents, and even sending text messages, society will always endeavour to adhere to the social norms, that is, what we perceive to be correct.

 Why is punctuation so important?